New York's Cuomo pushes tax cuts, infrastructure boost

 "Three years ago New York's government was a national punch line," said Cuomo.
 "Albany was mired in scandals and dysfunction.
 Special interests and their campaign contributors controlled Albany and the people paid the price."

 Albany under Cuomo has passed its last three budgets on time - the first such occurrence in three decades.
-In the past, the state has been known to go without a budget until August, if it got one at all.
+In the past, the state could sometimes go without a budget until August, if it got one at all.

 Cuomo will release his executive budget plan, which will include more detailed figures, in late January.
 The Assembly and the Senate have until the start of the state's financial year on April 1 to make changes and pass a final state budget in the region of $135 billion.